rajeshbabu1991/unordered-string-compare/README.md

+#Find a string(unordered) in a javascript array - ES6 and Unit Tests

 Javascript code to find a string in an array despite the order of the string

 This is a simple class to extract matching strings from an array regardless of the characters order.